Create additional Space in your House with Loft Conversion

 The loft conversion ideas for houses & bungalows are a brilliant method to add lots of space at an economical or affordable price.
 In general, bungalows built before 1960 have the most extended lofts as they possess load-bearing walls that can sustain the new loft rooms.
 These conventionally designed bungalows were large, open & deep-set.
 It makes them easy to accommodate a loft extension.
 Their roofs offer a steep pitch that makes it require a dormer window either.

-How much does it cost to loft conversion ?
+How much does it cost to a loft conversion?

 For building cost estimates budget somewhere in the UK region is about £400 to £500 per square foot without Finishing.